Tax Considerations When a Loved One Passes Away (Part 1)

 Required Minimum Distribution Rules for Inherited Retirement Account Balances

 The dreaded required minimum distribution (RMD) rules generally apply to inherited individual retirement accounts (IRAs) and qualified plan balances.
 Beneficiaries cannot afford to ignore the RMD rules.
 Failure to withdraw the properly calculated RMD amount for any year exposes beneficiaries to a 50 percent penalty based on the shortfall between the required amount for the year and the amount actually withdrawn during the year, if any.
 The 50 percent penalty is one of the harshest punishments in the Internal Revenue Code, and it can stack up year after year until properly calculated RMD amounts are withdrawn.

 Non-Spouse Is Beneficiary

 If one or more non-spouse beneficiaries inherit a traditional IRA, Roth IRA, or qualified plan account balance, special RMD rules apply.
 Those rules can be complicated and are beyond the scope of our coverage here.
 An RMD may have to be taken by December 31 of the year of death, with the resulting extra income tax hit.
-Thankfully, the RMD rules are suspended for 2020, as explained below.
+Thankfully, the RMD rules are suspended for 2020, as explained in the chart.